New Law Requires Compost Procurement Ordinances by January 1

 Which jurisdictions are required to adopt a CPO?

-The CPO requirements apply to cities and counties with populations of 25,000 or more, as well as smaller jurisdictions where organic materials collection services are provided at least 26 weeks out of the year.
+The CPO requirements apply to cities and counties with populations of 25,000 or more, as well as smaller jurisdictions where organic materials collection services are provided.
 See RCW 43.19A.150(1).
+The Washington Department of Ecology's publication Organics Management - Compost Procurement Ordinances and Reporting provides more specific guidance about which jurisdictions are required to adopt CPOs.

 What is required in a CPO?